 Do you have to pay for trackable QR codes?

-No, you don’t have to pay for trackable QR codes.
-By using free tools to create QR codes with UTM parameters, you can track them through Google Analytics without any cost.
-However, this can be a complex task that includes coding.
-Using a tool like MonsterInsights to track your QR codes is much simpler and faster.
+No, you don’t have to pay for basic trackable QR codes.
+By using free tools to create QR codes with UTM parameters, you can track them through Google Analytics for free.
+However, this can be a tricky task that involves coding.
+Using a tool like MonsterInsights to track your QR codes is much easier and faster, though it does require a subscription for the best features.